Department of Finance (Ireland): History

 The Department of Finance has retained its title since its establishment.
+It is the only department mentioned in the Constitution of Ireland.
 In 1973, its public service functions were transferred to the new Department of the Public Service.
 Until 1980, the position of the Minister for the Public Service was required by law to be assigned to the Minister for Finance.
 In 1987, these functions were transferred back to the Department of Finance.

-In 1980, the functions of the Department of Economic Planning were transferred to the Department of Finance.
+In 1980, the functions of the Department of Economic Planning (established in 1977) were transferred to the Department of Finance.
 These functions are principally to promote and co-ordinate economic and social planning, including sectoral and regional planning, to identify development policies, to review the methods adopted by departments of state to implement such policies and generally to advise the government on economic and social planning matters.

 In July 2011, the Department of Public Expenditure and Reform was established, and a considerable number of the functions of the Department of Finance were transferred to that department.